Violence against women and their children

 • assistance to sustain tenancy or prevent tenancy failure or eviction

-A client is identified as having disability if they reported a limitation in core activities (self-care, mobility and/or communication) and that they always or sometimes needed assistance with one or more of these core activities.
+A client is identified as having severe or profound disability if they reported a limitation in core activities (self-care, mobility and/or communication) and always or sometimes needing assistance with one or more of these core activities.

 The desired key system outcome for this measure is that domestic and family violence services provide assistance needed to people with disability.